 AA and NA meetings generally last for one hour, with members connecting over tea and coffee before and after meetings.
-The12-step program, which is known by name throughout our culture, is an integral part of the AA and NA experience.
+The12-step program, known by name throughout our culture, is an integral part of the AA and NA experience.

-Experienced therapists can help those living with an addiction learn how to make better choices, understand the underlying causes of addiction, and how to live in new ways.
+Experienced therapists can help those living with an addiction learn how to make better choices, understand the underlying causes of addiction, and live in new ways.
 There are specific advantages to community-based drug rehab: